-- We are an emerging growth company and a smaller reporting company and to the extent we have taken advantage of certain exemptions from disclosure requirements available to emerging growth companies or smaller reporting companies, this could make our securities less attractive to investors and may make it more difficult to compare our performance with other public companies. - Our public and private placement warrants are accounted for as liabilities and the changes in value of our warrants could have a material effect on our financial results. - Prior to the Business Combination, Capitol identified a material weakness in its internal control over financial reporting as of December 31, 2020.
-This may adversely affect investor confidence in us and materially and adversely affect our business and operating results and we may face litigation and other risks due to Capitol's disclosure of the material weakness.
+- We are an emerging growth company and a smaller reporting company and to the extent we have taken advantage of certain exemptions from disclosure requirements available to emerging growth companies or smaller reporting companies, this could make our securities less attractive to investors and may make it more difficult to compare our performance with other public companies. - Our Public and Private Placement Warrants are accounted for as liabilities and the changes in value of our warrants could have a material effect on our financial results - Prior to the Business Combination, Capitol identified a material weakness in its internal control over financial reporting as of December 31, 2020.
+This may adversely affect investor confidence in us and materially and adversely affect our business and operating results and we may face litigation and other risks due to Capitol's disclosed the material weakness.

-The risks described above should be read together with the text of the full risk factors described in the section "Risk Factors" and the other information set forth in this prospectus, including our consolidated financial statements and the related notes, as well as in other documents that we file with the SEC.
+The risks described above should be read together with the text of the full risk factors described in Part I, Item 1A.
+"Risk Factors" and the other information set forth in this Annual Report on Form 10-K, including our consolidated financial statements and the related notes, as well as in other documents that we file with the SEC.
 Our business, prospects, financial condition or operating results could be harmed by any of these risks, as well as other risks not currently known to us or that we currently consider immaterial.
 Certain statements in "Risk Factors" are forward-looking statements.
 See "Cautionary Note Regarding Forward-Looking Statements" herein.